filecoin-project/specs/retrieval-market.md

   # mode specific parameters saying which data to retrieve
   params RetParams

-	## The total amount that the client is willing to pay for the retrieval of the data.
-	price TokenAmount

 	## The info from the client to the retrieval miner for the data
 	payment PaymentInfo
 }